Skip to Main

 Who Does This Apply To

-• H-1B petitions filed or pending on or after September 21, 2025, where the employee is outside the U.S. These petitions will require the new fee.
+• H-1B petitions NOT filed on or before September 21, 2025, where the employee is outside the U.S.

 Who Does This Not Apply To